cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 6 - Update Your Digital Twin
-In this week you will look yourself up in the intranet and/or internet.
-If your digital twins (e.g. website, blog, profile) do not match your findings from last week you will go out and update them.
+In this week you will look yourself up in the intranet or internet.
+If your digital twins (e.g. website, blog, profile) do not match your findings from last week you will go out and update your profiles.

-**Agenda for Week 6:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [Go Google Yourself!](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#go-google-yourself) _(10 minutes)_